Skip to Content

 The Bowron Lakes Canoe Circuit is a spectacular canoe trip in Northern British Columbia.
 It takes about a week to paddle the chain of 12 lakes arranged in a rough rectangle shape.
 I paddled the Bowron Lakes over eight days and experienced gorgeous mountain scenery, beautiful lakes, wildlife, and incredible campsites.
 Since it includes only …

 British Columbia has hundreds of options for gorgeous backpacking trips.
 Most are free or require a permit, but for a few special trips, you need to make reservations in advance.
 If you’re planning ahead of time, these are the BC backpacking reservation dates you need to know for 2026.
-The most spectacular trips are often …
+This post includes a big BC …

 Whistler in the winter is basically Disneyland for skiers – a huge world-class resort with seemingly endless terrain.
 But there is so much more to Whistler in winter than skiing – there are tons of things to do in Whistler in winter for non-skiers.
 I live just up the road from Whistler in Squamish so …